reduxjs/redux/docs/faq/ImmutableData.md

 After the iterations have completed, `combineReducers` will check the state of the `hasChanged` flag.
 If it’s true, the newly-constructed state object will be returned.
 If it’s false, the _current_ state object is returned.

-This is worth emphasising: *If the reducers all return the same `state` object passed to them, then `combineReducers` will return the current root state object, not the newly updated one, and the store will not be updated.*
+This is worth emphasising: *If the reducers all return the same `state` object passed to them, then `combineReducers` will return the _current_ root state object, not the newly updated one.*

 <a id="how-react-redux-uses-shallow-checking"></a>
 ### How does React-Redux use shallow equality checking?
-React-Redux uses shallow equality checking in its `connect` function to determine whether the component it is wrapping needs to be re-rendered.
+React-Redux uses shallow equality checking to determine whether the component it’s wrapping needs to be re-rendered.

 To do this, it assumes that the wrapped component is pure; that is, that the component will produce the [same results given the same props and state](https://github.com/reactjs/react-redux/blob/f4d55840a14601c3a5bdc0c3d741fc5753e87f66/docs/troubleshooting.md#my-views-arent-updating-when-something-changes-outside-of-redux)

-By assuming the wrapped component is pure, `connect` need only check whether the root state object or the values returned from `mapStateToProps` have changed.
+By assuming the wrapped component is pure, it need only check whether the root state object or the values returned from `mapStateToProps` have changed.
 If they haven’t, the wrapped component does not need re-rendering.

-`connect` performs this check by first keeping a reference to the root state object, and a reference to _each value_ in the props object that's returned from the `mapStateToProps` function.
+It performs this check by first keeping a reference to the root state object, and a reference to _each value_ in the props object that's returned from the `mapStateToProps` function.

-This is an important point worth noting:  *`connect` performs a shallow equality check on each value within the props object, not on the props object itself.*
+This is an important point worth noting:  *React-Redux performs a shallow equality check on each _value_ within the props object, not on the props object itself.*

-It does this because the object returned  from `mapStateToProps` is actually a hash of prop names and either prop values or selector functions that are used to retrieve or generate the values, such as in this example:
+It checks each value rather than the props object because the props object is actually a hash of prop names and their values (or selector functions that are used to retrieve or generate the values), such as in this example:

 ```
 function mapStateToProps(state) {